xumingming/storm-wiki/Transactional-topologies.md

 A common kind of transactional spout is one that reads the batches from a set of partitions across many queue brokers.
 For example, this is how [TransactionalKafkaSpout](https://github.com/nathanmarz/storm-contrib/blob/master/storm-kafka/src/jvm/storm/kafka/TransactionalKafkaSpout.java) works.
 An `IPartitionedTransactionalSpout` automates the bookkeeping work of managing the state for each partition to ensure idempotent replayability.
 See [the Javadoc](http://nathanmarz.github.com/storm/doc-0.7.0/backtype/storm/transactional/partitioned/IPartitionedTransactionalSpout.html) for more details.

+### Configuration

+There's two important bits of configuration for transactional topologies:

+1. *Zookeeper:* By default, transactional topologies will store state in the same Zookeeper instance as used to manage the Storm cluster.
+You can override this with the "transactional.zookeeper.servers" and "transactional.zookeeper.port" configs.
+2. *Number of active batches permissible at once:* You must set a limit to the number of batches that can be processed at once.
+You configure this using the "topology.max.spout.pending" config.
+If you don't set this config, it will default to 1.

 ## What if you can't emit the same batch of tuples for a given transaction id?

 So far the discussion around transactional topologies has assumed that you can always emit the exact same batch of tuples for the same transaction id.
 So what do you do if this is not possible?